MaxRocamora/MayaShaderLibrary/docs/_build/html/_sources/ui.rst.txt

 * Browse
 	Open explorer into shader folder

-* Generate Thumnail
+* Generate Thumbnail
-	Generates thumbnail image for this shader, using the default lightrig maya file
+	Generates thumbnail image for this shader, using the default lightRig maya file [*uses arnold render*]

 * Delete from lib
 	Deletes this shader from disk